Oleksandr-Ukrainian/ObsidianUltimate/README.md

 1)Feel free to rename the main project name ObsidianUltimate to your name.
 2)Don't rename Diary folder, breaks some paths
 3)Don't rename Utilities folder, breaks some paths

+# Themes:
+Removed Kakano as deemed a bad one, Replaced with Origami(downsides are Canvas paper animations may be annoying), also enjoy Royal Valvet(downsides are that emojis become yellow at Tasks Panel)